 TAKE ACTION—TALKING POINTS—BREACH THE DAMS NOW

-Both President Obama and Assistant Secretary of the Army (Civil Works) Jo-Ellen Darcy can order the Snake River dams to be breached.
-The Army Corps of Engineers must begin dam breaching in December 2016 to save wild salmon and endangered orcas of the Pacific Northwest.
+The US Army Corps of Engineers can order the Snake River dams to be breached based on the 2002 EIS (Environmental Impact Study) which they spent seven years and $35M developing.
+The Army Corps of Engineers must begin dam breaching in December 2017 to save wild salmon and endangered orcas of the Pacific Northwest.

 TALKING POINTS—CHOOSE ONE OR TWO TO MAKE YOUR POINT

 • Breaching the dams offers the best opportunity to recover Snake River wild salmon.
 (Authority, if asked: The 2002 EIS under which the four Snake River dams currently are operated, Executive Summary, p.
 25, http://www.nww.usace.army.mil/portals/28/docs/environmental/lsrstudy/Summary.pdf.)